csiro-robotics/iSICE/README.md

 This repository contains:

-:heavy_check_mark: A simple implementation of our method with PyTorch
+:heavy_check_mark: A simple implementation of our method with PyTorch<br>
-:heavy_check_mark: A script useful for training/evaluating our method on various datasets
+:heavy_check_mark: A script useful for training/evaluating our method on various datasets<br>
 :heavy_check_mark: Pre-trained model weights on several datasets

 ## Introduction